Get

 6. Your Dog Breed May Have More Propensity Towards Water

-Also, some dogs are naturally going to take to water (and as a result, rain) more than others.
-Not only do some breeds have a greater propensity to enjoy the outdoors more than others but some may also fare better when exposed to wet weather.
-For example, a number of breeds like the Newfoundland are better suited for handling colder temperatures.
-Or, the Nova Scotia Duck Tolling Retriever, which actually has a top coat that is water resistant so they won’t feel the wetness of the rain as much as dogs that may have a single thin coat.
-Having a certain coat type makes them more comfortable while frogging out in the rain.
+Also, some dogs naturally take to water more than others.
+Some breeds are more likely to enjoy the outdoors than others, and some may fare better when exposed to wet weather.
+For example, several breeds, like the Newfoundland, are better suited for handling colder temperatures.
+Nova Scotia Duck Tolling Retrievers have a top coat that is water resistant, so they won’t feel the wetness of the rain as much as dogs that have a single thin coat.

 How to Prepare Your Dog for Rain

-If you live in an area with frequent rain, it’s important to prepare your dog for wet weather.
-This can include investing in rain gear, such as a waterproof coat or boots (which can be purchased on Amazon or Petco), to help keep your dog dry and comfortable.
+If you live in an area with frequent rain, preparing your dog for wet weather is essential.
+This includes investing in rain gear, such as a waterproof coat or boots, to keep your dog dry and comfortable.
 Additionally, you can train your dog to enjoy rain by providing positive reinforcement and rewards for good behavior in wet conditions.

 Person in Yellow Coat Holding White Dog